manpagez: man pages & more

 --username=username

-the name of the effective user running initdb.
-It is really not
+name of the operating-system user running initdb.

 -W